Spoilsport0/labapp/README.md

 **How it was done?**

-Project was opened by the command 'cd .\labapp\' Project was running by the command waitress-serve '--host 127.0.0.1 main:app'
+Project was opened by the command `cd .\labapp\`

+Project was running by the command waitress-serve `--host 127.0.0.1 main:app`